Lucretia37/metacrafters-ETH-PROOF-Beginner-module/README (1).md

 ### Executing program

-To run this program, you can use Remix, an online Solidity IDE.
+To run this program, you can use Remix.

 ```javascript
 pragma solidity ^0.8.4;